FireWizard52/Volvo-Connected-Vehicle-API-to-Domoticz/README.md

 Disclaimer.

-This is work in progress and the Volvo Extended Vehicle API is still in early beta, so may change in the future.
+This is work in progress and the Volvo Connected Vehicle API is still in early beta, so may change in the future.